Laboratories and Professors

 Professors:

-Prof. Luca Benini, digital circuits and systems
+Prof. Luca Benini, Digital Circuits and Systems

-Prof. Laura Bégon-Lours, neuromorphic electronics with oxides
+Prof. Laura Bégon-Lours, Neuromorphic Electronics with Oxides (NEO)

-Prof. Taekwang Jang, energy efficient circuits and systems
+Prof. Taekwang Jang, Energy-Efficient Circuits and Intelligent

 www.ife.ee.ethz.ch